bwoods/Architecture/src/derive_macros/README.md

 Macros used to ease creation of recursive reducers.

-Reducers that are primarily made up of other reducers can have much of their behavior written by the compiler.
+`Reducer`s that are primarily made up of other `Reducer`s can have much of their behavior written by the compiler.
 Reducing both the amount of work required and the number of bugs that may creep into a complex application.